What Happens on Embarkation Day (What to Expect at the Cruise Port)

 It is the day when passengers arrive at the cruise port, check in, and board the ship to begin their vacation.

-Understanding what typically happens on embarkation day can help travelers feel more confident as they begin their cruise.
+Understanding what typically happens on embarkation day can help families feel more confident as the trip begins.

-If you are still working through the bigger planning decisions, it can help to follow a step-by-step approach to choosing the right cruise.
+If you are still working through the bigger planning decisions, it can help to follow how to choose the right cruise for your family so everything fits together.

 Arriving at the Cruise Terminal